-3.6.A Definition
+3.7.A3.6.A Definition

 As stated by the Association of State Floodplain Managers in its white paper titled NAI - No Adverse Impact Floodplain Management, the minimum National Flood Insurance Program (NFIP) requirements standards, "were designed for the purposes of an insurance program and not necessarily to control escalating flooding" (Association of State Floodplain Managers, 2008).
-In accordance with the statutory requirement that a Regional Flood Plan not negatively affect a neighboring area, the recommended definition of No Negative Impact is as follows.
+In accordance with the statutory requirement that a Regional Flood Plan not negatively affect a neighboring area, the recommended definition of No Negative Impact should be as follows.

 No Negative Impact means that a project will not increase flood risk of surrounding properties.
-Using best available data, the increase in flood risk must be measured by the 1 percent annual chance event water surface elevation and peak discharge.
-It is recommended that no rise in water surface elevation or discharge should be permissible and that the analysis extent must be vast enough to prove proposed project conditions are equal to or less than the existing conditions.
+Using best available data, the increase in flood risk must be measured by the 1% percent annual chance event water surface elevation and peak discharge.
+It is recommended that no rise andin water surface elevation or discharge should be permissible and that the analysis extent must be vast enough to prove proposed project conditions are equal to or less than the existing conditions.

-For the purposes of flood planning effort, a determination of no negative impact can be established if stormwater does not increase inundation of infrastructure such as residential and commercial buildings and structures.
+For the purposes of flood planning effort, a determination of no negative impact can be established if the following requirements are met, as applicable:

+Storm waterstormwater does not increase inundation of infrastructure such as residential and commercial buildings, and structures,.

-Additionally, all of the following requirements should be met to establish no negative impact, as applicable:
+Storm water Additionally, all of the following requirements should be met to establish no negative impact, as applicable:

 - 1. Stormwater does not increase inundation in areas beyond the public right-of-way, project property, or easement. - 2.
-Stormwater does not increase inundation of storm drainage networks, channels, and roadways beyond design capacity. - 3.
+Storm water Stormwater does not increase inundation of storm drainage networks, channels, and roadways beyond design capacity. - 3.
 Maximum increase of 1D Water Surface Elevation must round to 0.0 feet (< 0.05ft) measured along the hydraulic cross-section. - 4.
-Maximum increase of 2D Water Surface Elevations must round to 0.3 feet (< 0.35ft) measured at each computational cell. - Maximum increase in hydrologic peak discharge must be < 0.5 percent measured at computational nodes (sub-basins, junctions, reaches, reservoirs, etc.).
+Maximum increase of 2D Water Surface Elevations must round to 0.3 feet (< 0.35ft) measured at each computational cell. - 5.
+Maximum increase in hydrologic peak discharge must be < 0.5% percent measured at computational nodes (sub-basins, junctions, reaches, reservoirs, etc.).
 This discharge restriction does not apply to a 2D overland analysis.